English

 Tweet not loading?
 See it directly on Twitter

 Several workers spoke angrily about the lavish new headquarters being built for IAM District 751 officials just outside the plant.
-At the same time, the IAM is only offering $250 a week for strike pay, and only beginning on the third week of the strike, in attempt to starve workers out and ultimately agree to a second concessions contract.
+At the same time, the IAM is only offering $250 a week for strike pay, and only beginning on the third week of the strike in an attempt to starve workers out and get them ultimately to agree to a second concessions contract.

 The first step is to send this contract into the garbage.
 But we must take matters into our own hands.
 We can’t waste any time on wishful thinking that a “no” vote will “force” the IAM bureaucrats to hear us.
 They won’t be won over because their bread is buttered on the other side.